RakhithJK/dbeaver-cloudbeaver-wiki/Plugin-system.md

 ## Development
 1. To run a development build that watches file changes and rebuilds, you can use the `dev` command:
-`lerna run dev --stream --scope=@cloudbeaver/product-default -- -- --env server=http://backend.server:8095`
+`yarn lerna run dev --stream --scope=@cloudbeaver/product-default -- -- --env server=http://backend.server:8095`
 It starts the dev server for `product-default`.
 It also proxies backend requests to `http://backend.server:8095`

 2. Navigate `localhost:3100` to open the application